demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E1_gitHubgit_0.md

-##15 minute exercise: using beginning git and GitHub to maintain and share your work.
+##15 minute exercise: begin using git and GitHub to maintain and share your work.

 ##Description
 Git and GitHub are different things.